-Unable to reproduce on their own, farmers cultivated bananas by cloning, or cutting and replanting old-time GMO.
-What we ingest in present day is basically the same banana, cloned from the Stone Age.
-In natural evolution plants adapt from genetic variety caused from sexual reproduction.
-Since the banana is sterile and reproduced by humans, it has not changed, nor has it been able to build up its own resistance to any threat against its livelihood.
+Unable to reproduce on their own, farmers cultivated bananas by cloning, or cutting, and replanting old-time GMOs.
+What we ingest in the present day is the same banana, cloned from the Stone Age.
+In a natural evolution, plants adapt from genetic variety caused by sexual reproduction.
+Since the banana is sterile and reproduced by humans, it has not changed, nor has it been able to build up its resistance to any threat against its livelihood.
 The main banana was the Gros Michel.
 The Living Rainforest out of the UK states the Panama fungus wiped out the Gros Michel during the 1950s, and Cavendish, today’s banana, is experiencing the same pain.

-GMO Compass informs people that Cavendish is a southern Chinese variety of banana.
+GMO Compass informs people that Cavendish is a southern Chinese variety of bananas.
 According to Compass, the Black Sigatoka disease has been attacking the Cavendish bananas for at least thirty years.
-Bananas are pathenocarpic, meaning they form fruit without fertilization.
+Bananas are parthenocarpic, meaning they form fruit without fertilization.
 Banana farmers are hopeful that modern genetic engineering will save the day and their crops.
-Currently the battle against fungi is being fought with a huge amount of fungicides.
+Currently, the battle against fungi is being fought with a huge amount of fungicides.
 It is interesting to note that wild bananas, the ones filled with seeds, can reproduce naturally and are resistant to fungi and other pathogens.

 Bugs are also part of the banana shortage issue.
-“Ladybug” is the American name for ladybird, which is actually a beetle.
+“Ladybug” is the American name for a ladybird, which is a beetle.
 Many species of ladybirds exist and a majority of them help humanity and bananas since they eat phytophagous, which means “plant pests.”
-There are also some beetles that are just pests.
-Throughout the world there are 6,000 known species of beetle.
+Some beetles are just pests.
+Throughout the world, there are 6,000 known species of beetle.